Fertility Success Rates

 Arizona Reproductive Medicine Specialists is proud of the services we provide and the level of our fertility success rates that we have.

-In 2014 ARMS transitioned to transferring all cycles to frozen embryo transfer cycles to increase patient success.
-As such, reviewing our Frozen embryo transfer pregnancy rates will give you the best understanding of your chances for success at our clinic using the available SART data.
+In 2014 ARMS transitioned to transferring all IVF cycles to frozen embryo transfer cycles to increase patient success.
+As such, reviewing our frozen embryo transfer pregnancy rates will give you the best understanding of your chances for success at our clinic using the available Society for Assisted Reproductive Technology (SART) data.

-For over 20 years, our primary mission has been to provide the highest possible success in an extremely sensitive, personal, and cost effective manner.
+For over 25 years our primary mission has been to provide the highest possible success in an extremely sensitive, personal and cost effective manner.